sarayd/coding-challenge/README.md

 If you have time, feel free to add creative extensions, such as thread-safety, per-instance default options, shared remote state in a database, alternative rate-limiting schemes, or improving runtime/memory performance.
 This is strictly optional.

 The class should be called `RateLimiter`, and it should have a single public method, `limit`.
-The initializer should accept a hash of options that include at least `throws`, and `limit` should take a `name`, `threshold`, and `period`.
+The initializer should accept a hash of options that includes `throws`.
+The `limit` method should take a `name`, `threshold`, and `period`.
 This is demonstrated below.

 If `throws` is `true`, the block should raise a `RateLimiter::Limited` error when the number of calls exceeds the `threshold` for a given `period`.
 If `throws` is `false`, the block should simply not execute, instead of throwing an error.